 The Perspective provides the teacher with an overview of academic achievement, personal observations, and attendance.
 The information is provided at a class and student level.
-The Perspective takes the vast sea of numbers in your gradebook and presents them in a way that enables you to identify students at risk and discover learning and behavior trends.
+The Perspective takes the vast sea of numbers in the gradebook and presents them in a way that enables teachers to identify students at risk and discover learning and behavior trends.

-The Perspective initially opens a graph that includes all assessments and all students.
+The Perspective Graph includes all assessments and all students.
 Hover over the line for more information about the assessment and the student.

-You can change the focus of graph with the selection lists.
-For example, if you wanted to compare how students were doing on tests and on assignments, you would change All Assessment to Test and then to Assignment.
+The focus of the graph can be changed with the selection lists.
+For example, if a teacher wanted to compare how students were doing on tests and on assignments, they would change All Assessment to Test and then to Assignment.

 Zoom in and out of the graph using the + and – buttons.

 To zoom in on a specific section of the graph, click the magnifying glass icon and click and drag to highlight a section of the graph.

 Use the hand icon to pan on the graph.